 - Sponsor letter

-- The relationship between the visa applicant and the sponsor must be proven by providing documents such as a birth certificate or marriage certificate
+- The relationship between the visa applicant and the sponsor must be proven by providing documents such as:

 - Documents related to the sponsor’s employment in Japan